MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-audio-and-video.md

 ### Far end camera control (FECC) for point tilt zoom (PTZ) cameras

-Far end camera control is a policy that can be assigned to Teams Rooms resource accounts.
-It allows PTZ cameras that are connected to Teams Rooms to be controlled by meeting participants in the Teams client app during meetings.
+Far end camera control is a policy that can be assigned to Teams Rooms on Windows resource accounts.
+It allows PTZ cameras that are connected to a Teams Room to be controlled by meeting participants in the Teams client app during meetings.

 To use far end camera control, meeting participants will need to get the **PTZ Camera Controls** app.
 See [Allow and block apps](manage-apps.md#allow-and-block-apps) to learn how to make the app available in your organization's app store.